What is Sacred Bodywork?

 Healing from this perspective can occur through reflective practices like meditation and somatic awareness, through massage and energy healing, through embodied movement and dance, through plant medicines and through ceremony and symbolic practices.
 I offer these to the women I am honoured to work with, uniquely and intuitively tailored to each person's needs.
 It is a truly transformative way to bring about authenticity and deep healing on the journeys we undertake in the bodies we inhabit.

-My journey with sacred bodywork began as a response to experiences of racism in childhood and the negative impact of this on my body.
-I began to experiment with the use of dance as a form of self-expression and healing and by spending time in nature observing the rhythms and responses of the natural world.
+My journey with sacred bodywork began as a response to experiences of trauma in childhood and the use of dance as a form of self-expression and healing and by spending time in nature observing the rhythms and responses of the natural world.
 My discovery of yoga and engagement with different forms of energy medicine deepened my somatic literacy and began to inform my therapeutic relationship with clients.
 During a ceremonial exploration of embodied presence and breathwork, I had a profound 'meeting' with ancestral members of my female lineage and a strong connection to and reverence for my genetic legacy where dance as a mode of healing is fully integrated into life.
 This has formed the basis of my exploration of movement and touch as a method of deep healing both for myself and the people I work with.

 Our bodies hold onto emotional trauma and painful, unconscious and inter-generational patterns.
 They also hold within them the hierarchies and impressions of societal control.
 When we come into right relationship with our embodied experience -and each other - these patterns can be dissolved and released.
 It is my belief that much of the illness, sadness and numbness experienced in a western cultural context would benefit from a rediscovery of the intuitive embodied approaches which once belonged to all cultures, but has been largely erased in the west.
 Its absence is part of the psychological, social, ecological and spiritual crisis that many of us perceive in modern culture and which forms the basis of our deep yearning to return to meaning and sacredness.